 These employees are talented, self-motivated and driven to deliver high-quality work.
 However, while they often start off highly engaged, they usually are only engaged for as long as it benefits their own interests – their current role or your company might be a stepping stone for them.
 This means they don’t always consider the bigger picture or mission of the company, and can sometimes go rogue if decisions don’t suit them.

 - Create channels and opportunities to recognise remote employees, so employees are aware of the impact of their individual contribution.

-- Use an internal communications platform to improve connection and community with regular, targeted messages and stories of success across your organisation.
+- Use an employee communications platform to improve connection and community with regular, targeted messages and stories of success across your organisation.

 - When L&D budgets are slim, provide opportunities for learning and collaboration by encouraging employees to take on special projects with teams they haven’t worked with previously.

-We refer to these employees as Ambassadors – they’re high performers that not only enjoy their job and consistently deliver high-quality work, they’re loyal to the company and make decisions based on the long-term good and survival of the broader team or group.
+These employees are high performers who not only enjoy their job and consistently deliver high-quality work, but also are loyal to the company and make decisions based on the long-term good and survival of the broader team or group.

 They focus on a constructive – not destructive – approach to questioning management directives or current processes, and bring a positive attitude that brings up the people around them.

 High-performing organisations have a high-performance culture because they make it easy for people to move to or stay in that top-right quadrant.